 Most children grow up in loving families and supportive communities and become independent, resilient adults.
 Wherever possible we want this for all children and young people, so that they and their families can support themselves by engaging with and contributing to their local communities.
 In order to achieve this children, young people and their families should receive the right intervention as early as possible to tackle problems and prevent issues escalating.
 All practitioners will adopt an Early Help/Think Family approach meaning they look at the whole family situation and what needs to happen to improve that situation whether that means working with adults, children or the whole family

-Our Trust’s commitment
+Our School commitment

 To safeguard and promote the welfare of children and young people through: